Fecal incontinence and Controlling your Bowel Movements

-Fecal incontinence is the loss of bowel control resulting in involuntary passage of feces.
+Fecal incontinence is the inability to control bowel movements, causing stool (feces) to leak unexpectedly from the rectum.
+Also called bowel incontinence, fecal incontinence ranges from an occasional leakage of stool while passing gas to a complete loss of bowel control.
 The ability to hold stool and maintain continence requires normal function of the rectum, anus and the nervous system.

 - Constipation – causes a weakening of anus and intestines